-Can the IDA be combined with a low-interest Assistive Technology Loan or a Business Loan from the Washington Access Fund?
+Can the IDA be combined with a low-interest Assistive Technology Loan or a Business Loan from Northwest Access Fund?

-Participants also are eligible to apply for a low-interest loan from the Washington Access Fund.
+Participants also are eligible to apply for a low-interest loan from Northwest Access Fund.
 Participation in an IDA savings program does not guarantee loan approval.
 However, if approved, the loan can be combined with IDA savings and match to purchase needed equipment.

 How will the IDA affect asset or income limits for SSI or other government benefits?

 An IDA will not impact your eligibility for SSI or your monthly benefit payment, or any other federal benefit program if your savings account is set up in a custodial account.
-This is an account held in the name of the Washington Access Fund with the participant as a beneficiary.
+This is an account held in the name of Northwest Access Fund with the participant as a beneficiary.
 Because it is a custodial account, you cannot withdraw funds from the account without our permission.
-When a purchase is made, the check will be sent directly to the vendor – meaning that the funds do not pass through the participant’s account.
+When a purchase is made, the payment will be made directly from the vendor – meaning that the funds do not pass through the participant’s account.
 This all means that neither the savings nor the match should be counted as income and/or assets.

 If I change my mind, can I withdraw from the program?